Program your thermostat

 - Wi-Fi or other connectivity.
 Some newer models can connect to your wireless Internet at home, so you can program and adjust your thermostat from your computer.
 The computer interface may be more intuitive or accessible than the one on the thermostat.

-Go the extra mile: To save even more energy, create an "asleep" setting, too.
+To save even more energy, create an "asleep" setting, too.
 Program your thermostat at least 10°F lower in the winter or 4°F higher in the summer while you're sleeping.
 The temperature will return to your preferred comfort level by the time you wake up.
+Good to know:

 - Your un-programmed thermostat.
 About two-thirds of Americans who own programmable thermostats have set them to energy-saving levels, but some households have not yet taken advantage of the opportunity.
 It is never too late to program your thermostat and stop wasting heat or air conditioning on an empty home.